3 Steps to Start a Fruit Tree Guild

 Sweet alyssum is a great example of a flower that can attract beneficial insects.
 It’s also edible, low growing, and beautiful.
 Plus, you can easily grow it from seed, making it a good low cost option.

 You can also buy a mix of flower seeds.
 West Coast Seeds has a number of great options if you live in an area with a temperate climate.

 Don’t forget about native plants when picking your flowers!
 Adding native plants will support more insects than a non-native plant mix will.
 Here are some resources to help you get started with native plants:

 Beyond planting flowers to attract beneficial insects, there is one more key element to controlling pests when you start a fruit tree guild.
 That is adding rock and log piles, and even installing snags just outside the edge of the fruit tree when it’s fully grown.

 Rocks and log piles provide homes for all sorts of beneficial critters like frogs, toads, lizards, centipedes, and many others.
-This is a core part of rewilding your homestead, which will help keep your homestead in balance with nature.
+This is a core part of rewilding your property, which will help keep your place in balance with nature.

 It takes time to attract predators and other beneficial insects, and that’s why it’s so important to include these habitat features when you first start a fruit tree guild.

 By attracting these predators and providing homes for them, you will see a lot less pest issues in the future as your fruit tree grows and matures.

 Putting it All Together and the Next Steps

 So are you ready to start a fruit tree guild?
 Let’s summarize the 3 steps covered here so you can see it all put together.